slikts/delta-ticker/README.md

 # Simple delta time ticker

 Allows setting intervals using delta time for consistency.
-The difference from `setInterval` is that tasks can be asynchronous and can't run into eachother.
+The difference from `setInterval` is that tasks can be asynchronous and can't run into each other.

 ### Examples